- Hypothyroidism (underactive thyroid) occurs when the thyroid gland does not make enough thyroid hormone.

-Your doctor will check your neck to see if your thyroid is enlarged or has nodules, and will look for other signs of hypothyroidism such as a slow heart rate.
+Your doctor will check your neck to see if your thyroid is enlarged or has nodules, and will look for other signs of hypothyroidism (underactive thyroid), such as a slow heart rate.

 To diagnose hypothyroidism, they will do a blood test to measure the level of your thyroid hormones.

-If you are diagnosed with hypothyroidism, you will most likely be treated with a medicine to replace the thyroid hormones.
+If you are diagnosed with hypothyroidism (underactive thyroid), you will most likely be treated with a medicine to replace the thyroid hormone.
 This medicine is a synthetic version of the hormone thyroxine, and in most cases you will need to take it for the rest of your life.